Scope of this policy

 While there are no time limits on complaints, we recommend all complaints are made as near to the event as possible to ensure that evidence and details are up to date.

-Complainants will be kept up to date with any ongoing investigations and the its progress.
+Complainants will be kept up to date with any ongoing investigations and the progress.

-If you have a complaint but are not sure of the next step the Registrar and FHT staff can offer advice and guidance to how to deal with a complaint and the best way forward to resolve it.
-The FHT offers a helpline that is available to call and discuss your complaint with the Registrar or FHT staff.
+If you have a complaint but not sure of the next step, FHT staff will offer advice and guidance on how to deal with a complaint and the best way forward to resolve it.
+FHT offers a helpline that is available to call and discuss your complaint with FHT Staff.
 Please call 023 8062 4350 if you wish to discuss a complaint.
-Please note, you will still be required to complete the Complaint Form.
+Please note you will still be required to complete the Complaint Form.

 What can you make a complaint about?